mhaligowski/mhaligowski.github.io/blog/_drafts/2017-02-13-hello-cloud-functions.md

 It's not hard to guess what this code does.
 In case you're wondering, the `req` and `res` object follow the request and response object, as defined in [Express.js](http://expressjs.com/en/4x/api.html).

-Let's deploy the code now.
-When you are deploying from local directory, Google Cloud Functions requires you to use a deployment bucket in Google Cloud Storage service.
-This is a little inconvenient, but you can also deploy directly from a git repository.
-For the purpose of this post, let's stick to the first option, so create a deployment bucket:
+The code is written, let's deploy it now.
+When you deploy Cloud Function from a local directory, it is required to have a deployment bucket in Google Cloud Storage service.
+This is a little inconvenient, but thankfully Google Cloud also offers deploying directly from a git repository.
+For the purpose of this tutorial, let's stick to the first option, so create a deployment bucket:

 ```
 $ gsutil mb gs://hello-deployments-123456